castai/docs/docs/concepts/cluster-lifecycle.md

 ## Cluster lifecycle
 ### 1. Provisioning

-You initiate creation of the cluster.
-Refer to [getting started](https://github.com/v1dm45/docs/blob/main/docs/getting-started.md) on how to create a cluster.
+You initiate the creation of the cluster.
+Refer to [getting started](../getting-started.md) on how to create a cluster.

 ### 2. Reconciliation & healing